grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

     ##  9 <split [19.3K/2.1K]> Fold09
     ## 10 <split [19.4K/2.1K]> Fold10

-### Setting Parallel environment for fasterprocessing and fitting the model
+### Setting Parallel environment for faster processing and fitting the model
-XGBoost is a computationally intensive algorithm, henceit is always better to use parallel processing to save on somme time.
-Argument verbose = T is optional , It simply shows the process of fitting in R console so you can see the progress of model convergence.
+XGBoost is a computationally intensive algorithm, hence it is always better to use parallel processing to save on some time.
+Argument verbose = T is optional , It simply shows the progress of model fitting in R console so you can see the progress of model convergence.

 ``` r
 doParallel::registerDoParallel()